 Results in: 4 weeks

 Toolbox Genomics offers a DNA test that provides information about 16 different health traits, including immunity, diet, gut health, heart health, exercise response, and more.
-Notably, the test also provides details about your genetic susceptibility to viruses like COVID-19.
+Notably, the test also provides details about your genetic susceptibility to viruses.
 Your test results come with personalized meal recommendations, vitamin recommendations, and a training plan adapted for your body.

 In addition, the company offers an epigenetic DNA test, which measures how your lifestyle has impacted your DNA.
 Insights from the epigenetic test include your biological age and an inflammation score.
 Notably, you can retake the epigenetic test to see how your body is changing over time.